 But was that necessarily a mistake?

-Like I’ve said before, I’m a fan of Scott Adams’s is wonderful book How to Fail at Almost Everything and Still Win Big.
+Like I’ve said before, I’m a fan of Scott Adams’ is wonderful book How to Fail at Almost Everything and Still Win Big.
 In it, he has a chapter that discusses how passions is bullshit.
 This chapter is called “Passion is Bullshit.”

-Oh, okay!
-I think I get it!
-You can save your passion for something that is a hobby.
+“Oh, okay!
+I think I get it,” I thought.
+“You can save your passion for something that is a hobby.
 You can be good at something and make a living doing it, but you don’t have to love it.
 So even if you’re following your interest, or should I say your talent, you’re not really following your passion.
 Because I would be bullshit, right?
 And who wants that?
-Do I have things down?
+Do I have things down?”

 I don’t know.
 It makes my head hurt.

-I’m not saying Adams is specifically advising that we only do things that we hate because, in some sort of weird orgy of masochism, painful and miserable equals good.
+I’m not saying Adams is specifically advising that we only do things that we hate because, in some sort of weird orgy of masochism, “painful” and “miserable” equals “good.”
 But he didn’t really indicate that the skill you follow and “get good at” be something that you actually enjoy.

 This is the I had been missing for so long.
 Case in point: I wanted to be a professional musician.
-Music was my interest and my passion.
+Music is my interest and my passion.
 I had a knack for it, you could say.
 However, I did not pursue it with the vigor that I should’ve, especially after a pretty spectacular failure that I should have viewed as an opportunity to start again.
 Instead I took it as a sign that passion is bullshit and fully committed myself to something I may have been good at but didn’t particularly enjoy.

-Fully committed might be a little misleading.
-You see, I contend to anybody that will listen that the biggest mistake I ever made was not dropping out during my first semester of law school when I realized that it wasn’t for me.
+“Fully committed” might be a little misleading.
+You see, I contend to anybody that will listen that the biggest mistake I ever made was not dropping out during my first semester of law school when I realized that it wasn’t for me, even though I was pretty good at it.
 But I’m no quitter, right?